-- 2. For programmes offered jointly with another institution, the required standard will be determined in consultation with the institution in question. - 3.
+- 1. Any student who has secured less than 45 credits by the end of the first year of study (date of final results 31 August) will be issued with a negative binding recommendation on the continuation of studies.
+This student's enrolment will be terminated with effect from the first of the month following the date of the decision in which the recommendation was included, but no earlier than 1 September in the year following the first year of study. - 2.
+For programmes offered jointly with another institution, the required standard will be determined in consultation with the institution in question. - 3.
 Exclusion from the programme will apply for four academic years after the year in which the recommendation was issued. - 4.
-The 45 credits originate from the propaedeutic programme of the programme in which the student is enrolled.
+The 45 credits originate from the first year of the programme in which the student is enrolled.
 Only credits for complete subjects count towards the standard of 45 credits.
 Thus, if one component of a subject is passed, but the other component is not, and there is no weighted average of 6.0 or higher, the credits of the component which is passed are not counted for the Binding Recommendation on the continuation of studies (BSA). - 5.
 If the student has been awarded exemptions, these may be counted towards the required standard of 45 credits if the activity on the basis of which the exemption was awarded took place in the same academic year as the year for which the binding recommendation on the continuation of studies was issued.
 The exemptions may not be counted if the activity on the basis of which the exemption was awarded took place prior to the academic year for which the binding recommendation on the continuation of studies was issued. - 6.
-If the dean judges that the student was unable to achieve the required standard of 45 credits as a result of personal circumstances, he or she will permit said student to achieve the standard of 45 credits from the propaedeutic programme for which the student was enrolled in the following academic year, but any credits secured in the first year of study will not count towards this, or complete the propaedeutic examination programme. - 7.
-If the dean judges that the student was unable to achieve the required standard of 45 credits partly as a result of having enrolled after 1 October, he or she will permit said student to achieve the standard of 45 credits from the propaedeutic programme for which the student was enrolled in the following academic year, but any study credits secured in the first year of study will not count towards this, or complete the propaedeutic examination programme. - 8.
-Students who started their studies in September 2012 but de-registered before February 2013 did not receive a negative BSA but are allowed to register for 2013-2014.
-These students have to obtain 45 EC on top of the EC obtained in 2012-2013, or complete their propaedeutic year.
+If the dean judges that the student was unable to achieve the required standard of 45 credits as a result of personal circumstances, he or she will permit said student to achieve the standard of 45 credits from the first year of the programme for which the student was enrolled in the following academic year, but any credits secured in the first year of study will not count towards this, or complete the whole first academic year. - 7.
+If the dean judges that the student was unable to achieve the required standard of 45 credits partly as a result of having enrolled after 1 October, he or she will permit said student to achieve the standard of 45 credits from the first year programme for which the student was enrolled in the following academic year, but any study credits secured in the first year of study will not count towards this, or complete the first year programme. - 8.
+Students who started their studies in September 2013 but de-registered before February 2014 did not receive a negative BSA but are allowed to register for 2014-2015.
+These students have to obtain 45 EC on top of the EC obtained in 2013-2014, or complete their first year.
 Only complete modules count towards the 45 EC.
 If a component of the module is passed in the previous year, and the module will be completed in the current academic year, this module will count for the BSA.

-Article 24 - Study progress checks
+Article 28 - Study progress checks